Water Ash Fraxinus pennsylvanica

 -

-Insects, Diseases, and Other Pest Problems: Planting new green ash trees is no longer recommended given the susceptibility of this tree to the emerald ash borer.
-The Emerald ash borer will typically kill an ash tree within 3 to 5 years after infestation.
-Once infestation occurs, it is very difficult to eradicate this pest which feeds under the bark and bores into wood.
-Emerald ash borer is native to Asia and was first discovered in the U.S. in 2002.
-It has now spread to a number of additional states in the northeast and upper Midwest, and is expected to continue spreading.
+Green ash made an excellent specimen or shade tree.
+It was appropriate for native, children’s and butterfly gardens.
+Planting new green ash trees is no longer recommended.
+The tree is very susceptible to infestation with the emerald ash borer.
+This borer will typically kill an ash tree within 3 to 5 years after infestation.
+It is very difficult to eradicate this pest which feeds under the bark and bores into wood.
+The emerald ash borer is native to Asia and was first discovered in the U.S. in 2002.
+It has now spread to several additional states in the northeast and upper Midwest and is expected to continue spreading.
 This borer now constitutes a serious threat to all species of ash in North America.
-Green ash trees are generally susceptible to a number of additional insect problems including ash borer, lilac borer, carpenter worm, oyster shell scale, leaf miners, fall web worms, ash sawflies, and ash leaf curl aphid.
-Potential disease problems include fungal leaf spots, powdery mildew, rust, anthracnose, cankers, and ash yellows.
-General ash decline is also a concern.
-Brittle branches are susceptible to damage from high winds and snow/ice.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University